Benefits of a 30-day Patching Cycle

 Maintaining your organization’s security is an ongoing process that never ends.
 With security threat constantly evolving, your defenses have to evolve too.
 That’s why many organizations choose to work with a managed service provider like OneNeck, which offers technology expertise at a scalable cost and built-in security processes that keep customers safe from attack.

 As OneNeck’s CISO, I lead the directive on patching frequency, and I’m often asked what goes into determining the timing of our patching schedule.
 When it comes to patching, we follow an every-30-day approach, and here’s why…

 Patching for vulnerabilities requires some risk analysis to understand and balance the cybersecurity risk and the business functionality risk.
 The risk analysis needs to consider the severity and impact of vulnerability being patched, as well as assessing for potential adverse/unintended impact to users and business applications or processes.
-Based on most vulnerabilities, 30 days allows for the balance of assessing the patches being released and proper business testing.
+Based on most vulnerabilities, a 30-day patching cycle allows for the balance of assessing the patches being released and proper business testing.

 Additionally, statistics in annual breach reports identify that most vulnerability exploits happen due to devices not being patched for months/years (see chart here from Verizon 2021 Data Breach Report.)

 However, for zero-day vulnerabilities, the severity/impact can be significant, and we would completely agree that >30 days is typically not sufficient.
 Frequently, a zero-day vulnerability has bad actors actively exploiting the vulnerability; therefore the cybersecurity risk is known to be high, the risk to the business functionality is recognized, and patching happens immediately.